#playthis Death Stranding

 I played Peace Walker.

 I loved it.
 The whole… like… pet simulation management element of managing your mercenary crew, sending them on missions, training them, stuff like that, it blew my mind.
 I loved it.
 The controls were good too, they felt like the best the series ever had, because the PSP didn’t have enough buttons to let the game be as complex as it had been on the Dualshock.
 The limitations made it a better game, I felt.
 I loved it.
 I cannot tell you how much I loved Peace Walker, but I can say that it is crucial to my understanding of video game design.

-Eventually, much to my regret, I had to sell Peace Walker and my PSP too.
+Eventually, much to my regret, I had to sell Peace Walker and my PSP for food too.
 I had to give up all my little soldiers and their lives.
 The save was gone.
 GameStop paid me something like $30 for the console and the game, I think.
 I still feel heartbroken about it.

 When Ground Zeroes came around, I wasn’t sure I would like it.
 Peace Walker, I worried, was a fluke.
 It wasn’t.
 I loved Ground Zeroes so much that I wrote about it here — I kidnapped almost every single guard in Ground Zeroes because I wanted to see if I could, and the game rewarded me with a wonderful memory as a result.

 I loved Metal Gear Solid V: The Phantom Pain even more.